 Calculations of pollutant concentrations and loads in StormTac Web are based on land use specific concentrations (Larm, 2000).
 There are significant differences in concentrations from different types of land-uses (Pitt et al., 2004).
 There are options for model users to further define and customize the selections of substances and land uses.

 The typical concentrations are estimated empirically from a large set of flow proportional field sampling data, which contributes to their general applicability.
 These are tabled as typical, minimum and maximum values.
-The data are available in StormTac database and can be downloaded under Downloads.
+The data are available in StormTac database.

 Base flow, base flow concentrations and loads are calculated using specific coefficients (infiltration rates and coefficients for leakage/connection into ditches, lakes and stormwater sewers) and typical concentrations for base flow (different for different land uses, from measured base flow concentrations).
 As is the case with typical concentrations and runoff coefficients for runoff, the base flow coefficients and concentration data can also be changed by the user.
-These data are available in StormTac database and can be downloaded under Downloads.
+These data are available in StormTac database.

 StormTac Web includes a large amount of sub models and equations for the design of different stormwater facilities.
 The user can choose between a relatively detailed or a quick and simple design.
 The resulted dimensions by using different methods and by changing parameter values can easily be reviewed and compared.
 Examples of included design parameters are runoff coefficients, land use areas, facility permanent water depth, water depth of detention volume, slope, design rain depth, outflow, emptying time and reduction efficiency.